 Our approach to apprenticeship has continued to be driven through workforce planning in particular services identifying skill gaps and then exploring how an apprenticeship could address this gap through upskilling existing staff or recruiting new employees specifically into apprenticeship roles.
 Supporting this approach, we have continued to review and revise our apprenticeship offer both for schools and corporately.

 The council’s Learning and Development team have worked hard to support schools:

 - providing support, advice and guidance and up-to-date apprenticeship information

-- supporting schools to look at apprenticeships outside of the teaching sector as a way of using the levy to support other roles within a school setting (particularly as professional teaching apprenticeship standards have been slow to develop).
+- supporting schools to look at apprenticeships outside of the teaching sector as a way of using the levy to support other roles within a school setting, more schools engaging now teaching apprenticeship standards are being developed.

-The Council now offers variety of apprenticeships across a number of sectors including:
+The Council and Schools now offers variety of apprenticeships at differing levels across a number of sectors including:

 - business administration